- Why is the compiler written in Rust?

 Alpaca is great, check it out! :)

-Having said that, the Erlang VM is extremely mature and well tested, and if you decide to move away from Gleam the language you can compile your code to Erlang and maintain that in future.
+If you decide to move away from Gleam the language you can compile your code to Erlang and maintain that in future.

 Yes, I think so. :)